cabal-club/cable/readme.md

 A recipient reads the zero or more (`channel_len`,`channel`) pairs until `channel_len = 0`.

-In order for pagination to work properly, clients MUST to use a stable sort method for the names of channels.
+In order for pagination to work properly, clients MUST use a stable sort method for the names of channels.

 ### 6.3 Posts